dmiz6393/kaggle_competition/README.md

 - Ensure garage quality is up to par, and if house does not have a garage, build a garage that can fit at least two cars for it
 - Renovations alone on the house will increase the value!

+I'd like to go back to make sure I've written my code efficiently.
 For further investigation, we would need to do some hypothesis testing.
 I am going to continue to feature engineer to see if we've missed any important features that, when put together, impact price.
 I'd also like to experiment with cleaning the data differently - perhaps using the mean scores for some rows wasn't the best approach.
-I would also add the above ground square footage and below ground square footage to get the total square footage and add this as a potential feautre in my model.
+I would add the above ground square footage and below ground square footage to get the total square footage and add this as a potential feautre in my model.
 We were limited in valuable information such as average age of house (investopedia predicted that this was an important factor in sales price).